SSL-ACTX/aether-ps-vm/README.md

 A determined and skilled adversary can, with sufficient time and effort, reverse-engineer any client-side protection.
 This tool should not be relied upon as the sole means of protecting sensitive data, intellectual property, or critical business logic.
 True security is achieved through robust server-side architecture and validation.
 The author assumes no liability for any misuse or for any security breaches that may occur in software protected by this tool. **Use at your own risk.**

+> 🚫 Aether-VM is NOT to be used for malware, cheats, botnets, or any other shady BS.
+This project exists to protect *legitimate* intellectual property — not hide exploits.

 ---

 ## About The Project